nyyu-io/docs.nyyu.io/docs/api/deposit/create-stripe-payment-with-saved-card-for-deposit.md

 The example returns the `PayResponse` object with details such as `clientSecret`, `paymentIntentId`, `requiresAction`, and `error`.

 In this example, the mutation initiates a Stripe payment for a deposit of `100.0` USD.
-The `paymentIntentId` and `paymentMethodId` are obtained from Stripe, and `isSaveCard` is set to `true` to save the card information for future payments.
+The `cardId` is used to specify the saved card, and the `paymentIntentId` is obtained from Stripe.
 The return value includes the `PayResponse` details needed to complete the Stripe payment.